top of page

 Many transformation programs fail because ownership is not clear.
 When everyone is involved, no one is truly accountable.

-Clear ownership means that every project role is assigned to a specific person — whether internal, external, or a vendor — with clear responsibility for outcomes, not just tasks.
-The role includes transparent reporting on progress and risks, and the courage to close initiatives that no longer deliver value.
+Clear ownership means that every project role is assigned to a specific person — whether internal, external, or a vendor.
+Each individual has clear responsibility for outcomes, not just tasks.
+This role includes transparent reporting on progress and risks, as well as the courage to close initiatives that no longer deliver value.

-Without ownership, organisations build large teams with unclear responsibilities, which increases costs and slows progress.
-With clear ownership, people execute and move forward within their area of responsibility.
+Without ownership, organizations build large teams with unclear responsibilities.
+This increases costs and slows progress.
+With clear ownership, people can execute and move forward within their area of responsibility.

 Focus Is a Strategic Discipline